barnstee/UA-CloudPublisher/README.md

 * STORAGE_CONNECTION_STRING - when using STORAGE_TYPE="Azure", specifies the connection string to the cloud storage.
 * STORAGE_CONTAINER_NAME - when using STORAGE_TYPE="Azure", specifies the blob storage container name.
 * USE_KAFKA - if present, use a Kafka broker instead of an MQTT broker to send messages to and receive commands from.
+* AZURE_OPENAI_API_KEY - Key to use the Azure Open AI service (ChatGPT) to generate the configuration files for UA Edge Translator automatically.

 ## PublishedNodes.json File Format